rseng/stanford-software-survey/README.md

 #### 4. Add to Survey Site

+##### Raw Data
 The data can be downloaded as csv, and should be put in the [raw data](_data/raw/) folder named by the year.

-Since we need to do a bit of aggregation over values, you should run it against the [scripts/prepare_data.py](scripts/prepare_data.py) to generate the output file.
+##### Cleaned Data
 **Optionally** you can go through the original data file and clean up results.
 For example, you might want to look through the question "What is your job title?" and update to a common set (e.g., RA == Research Assistant) so the graph will be cleaner.
+For example, we did this for 2020 and put the cleaned data under [_data/cleaned](_data/cleaned).

+**Importantly** - for both raw and cleaned files, you need to remove the last two questions that collect personal information before committing to the repository.
+Also if you update the survey, make sure to update the script accordingly.
+Note that the final questions that ask for participant contact information are removed.

+##### Prepare Data
+Since we need to do a bit of aggregation over values, the next step is to run the data file against the [scripts/prepare_data.py](scripts/prepare_data.py) to generate the output file.

 ```bash
 $ python scripts/prepare_data.py _data/cleaned/stanford-software-survey-2020.csv
 Writing output to /home/vanessa/Desktop/Code/stanford-software-survey/_data/stanford-software-survey-2020.json
 ```

-**Importantly** - you need to remove the last two questions that collect personal information before committing to the repository.
-Also if you update the survey, make sure to update the script accordingly.
-Note that the final questions that ask for participant contact information are removed.
+##### Open Ended Questions

+The survey (as of 2020) has two open ended questions asking users to share open source software developed and used.
+Since these are free text entry, they typically require some manual parsing.
+You should create data files (in yaml is easiest) under [_data/software](_data/software) that also can parsed into an equivalent plot, table, or other visualization appropriate for the data.

+##### Embed Results
 You should then add a [result](_results) to the `_results` folder, where each file coincides with a question (e.g., if we have the same question over two years it will be easy to compare the results).
 If you have a new question, just create a new page!
 The original creator @vsoch chose Chart.js, but of course you can